grab/engineering-blog/_posts/2021-10-18-designing-products-and-services-based-on-jtbd.md

 However, not all GrabFood merchants created bundles to solve this problem for their consumers.
 This was an untapped opportunity for the merchants to solve a critical problem for their consumers.
 Eureka!
 We knew that we needed to help merchants create bundles in an efficient way to solve for the consumer’s JTBD.

 We decided to add a functionality to the GrabMerchant app that allowed merchants to create bundles.
-We built an algorithm that matched complementary items and bundled them automatically.
+We built an algorithm that matched complementary items and automatically suggested these bundles to merchants.
 The merchant only had to tap a button to create a bundle instantly.

 <div class="post-image-section"><figure>
   <img src="/img/designing-products-and-services-based-on-jtbd/bundle.png" alt="Search data flow" style="width:80%"> <figcaption align="middle"><i>Bundle</i></figcaption>